pd93/tagger/README.md

 ## Known Issues

-- When a file is deleted, tags that were present in that file are not removed from the list.
 - When hot reloading the `settings.json` file, tag decorations stop rendering correctly.
+- When untitled files containing tags are saved, duplicates appear in the tree view.